Skip to content

 Coverage Analysis

 21 European countries for Pay by Bank: UK, Ireland, France, Germany, Spain, Italy, Netherlands, Belgium, Austria, Denmark, Finland, Sweden, Portugal, Poland, Latvia, Lithuania, Luxembourg and additional markets.
-Data API (AIS) covers 16 markets.
+The Data API (AIS) covers 16 markets.
 Bank coverage runs deep: 98% in the UK, 99% in Spain, 99% in the Netherlands, 95% in Ireland.
 The Nordic Lunar partnership added Denmark, Sweden and Norway pay-in coverage, and the March 2026 Zimpler acquisition closed the remaining Nordic gap with Sweden and Finland depth plus Brazil entry pending.
-Outside Europe the platform does not retail — Zimpler's Brazilian footprint is the only non-European market in roadmap.
+Outside Europe the platform does not retail, since Zimpler's Brazilian footprint is the only non-European market in roadmap.
 Compared to Trustly's 30+ European markets, TrueLayer is slightly narrower but covers all the markets that matter for UK and Western European iGaming.

 Regional Breakdown